hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

   `clone` features, you will need to create a new resource and destroy the old one.

-After importing, you should run `terraform plan` and review the plan.
-It will always be non-empty due to several TF-specific options that need to be added to state, in addition to finalizing the configuration for virtual disks that get added, and normalization of he SCSI bus.
-Some of these changes require a power off of the virtual machine, so plan accordingly.
-Please see the section on [reviewing a disk diff](#reviewing-a-disk-diff) for information on how to read the disk diff details.
-Unless you have changed anything else in configuration that would be causing disk attributes to change, the only difference should be the transition of [`keep_on_remove`](#keep_on_remove) of known disks from `true` to `false`.
+After importing, you should run `terraform plan`.
+Unless you have changed anything else in configuration that would be causing other attributes to change, the only difference should be the transition of [`keep_on_remove`](#keep_on_remove) of known disks from `true` to `false`.
+The operation only updates Terraform state when applied, and is safe to run when the virtual machine is running.
+If more settings are being modified, you may need to plan maintenance accordingly for any necessary re-configuration of the virtual machine.